-If you are not certain that abuse has occurred you must still discuss your concerns with your line manager, the DSL or DSL Coordinator.
+If you are not certain that abuse has occurred you must still discuss your concerns with your line manager, the DSL or Safeguarding and child protection Coordinator.

 It is possible to discuss concerns without disclosing names to social services.
 If in doubt it is always better to make a referral to social services rather than do nothing.